CentreForDigitalHumanities/ianalyzer-readers/docs/example_custom.md

 To extract documents from a source, a reader must implement two steps:

 - extract a data object from a source
-- extracts documents from the data object
+- iterate over the data object and return the available data per document

-The format of the data object is up to how you implement the reader; it will depend on how the source data is structures what format makes sense here.
+The format of the data object is up to how you implement the reader; it will depend on how the source data is structured what format makes sense here.
+It could be a graph, an iterator, a dataframe, or something else entirely.

+You will then need a method that iterates over this data format to get a set of documents.
+Per document it should return the data that will be made available to field extractors.

+This is quite an abstract description, so let's see how it works in practice.

-We will start with extracting a data object from a source.
-There are several methods you can implement here (`data_from_file`, `data_from_bytes`), depending on what source types you which to support.
-In this case, we know the output of `sources` is a file path, so we need to implement `data_from_file`, which will be called if the source is a file path.
+First, we need to extract a data object from a source.
+There are several methods you can implement here (`data_from_file`, `data_from_bytes`, `data_from_response`), depending on what source types you wish to support.
+In this case, we know the output of `sources` is a file path, so we need to implement `data_from_file`, and we can leave the others as-is.

-As our intermediate data format, we will just read the string contents of the file:
+The output of `data_from_file` should be some intermediate data format; we will just return the string contents of the file.

 ```python
 class BibliographyReader(Reader):